eMoflon/cmoflon/README.md

 FlockLab (https://www.flocklab.ethz.ch/) is a wireless sensor testbed at ETH Zurich.

 1. You will need a Flocklab account for testing so create one here: https://www.flocklab.ethz.ch/user/login.php
-1. Follow all the Steps for Cooja until compilation has terminated.
+1. Follow all the steps for Cooja until compilation has terminated.
 1. Go to the test image section (https://www.flocklab.ethz.ch/user/images.php) and upload the compiled *app.sky* file, located in *$ToCoCo/src*.
    * As *OS*, choose *TinyOS*.
    * As *Platform*, choose *Tmote*.
-1. Create a copy of the xml configuration file *org.cmoflon.runtime/resources/Evaluation/flocklabConfig.xml*.
+1. Create a copy of the FlockLab configuration file *https://github.com/eMoflon/cmoflon/blob/master/evaluation/FlockLab/flocklabConfig.xml*.
-   * Copy the image ID into the ```<dbImageId/>``` element
+   * Copy the image ID that you received in the following step into the ```<dbImageId/>``` element
-   * (optional) Adjust the duration of the test (```<durationSecs/>```, e.g., 960).
+   * (optional) Adjust the duration of the test in seconds (e.g., ```<durationSecs>960</durationSecs>```).
 1. Create a new test (https://www.flocklab.ethz.ch/user/index.php) by uploading the adjusted xml configuration file.
-   * The image ID can be modified as long as the test has not started yet.
+   * The configuration can be updated as long as the test has not started yet.
-1. After the test is run, you will receive an e-mail with the results in a zip folder.
+1. After the test, you will receive an e-mail with the results in a zip folder.
    * The contents of the *serial.csv* file allow you to debug/analyze the topology control behavior (Watch out for lines like ```[topologycontrol-*]```).